localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 stripe.api_base = "http://localhost.localstack.cloud:8420"
 ```

-When initializing our stripe provider, we simply override the API endpoint of the [Stripe SDK](https://docs.stripe.com/libraries) with the value in our DynaConf config, and hence are able to split the application code from different environments.
+When initializing our stripe provider, we simply override the API endpoint of the [Stripe SDK](https://docs.stripe.com/libraries) with the value in our Dynaconf config, and hence are able to split the application code from different environments.

 In the case of testing our checkout flow, which means purchasing a subscription, calls to Stripe are automatically routed to the locally running extension, and we can afterwards check whether postconditions are fulfilled - all done locally.